Institute for Glyco-core Research (iGCORE)|

 Biosynthetic regulation of HNK-1 (Human Natural Killer-1) glycan

-We study on regulation mechanisms of HNK-1 glycan that is specifically expressed in brain and required for learning and memory functions, in collaboration with Dr. Shogo Oka (Kyoto Univ.).
+We study on regulation mechanisms of HNK-1 glycan that is specifically expressed in brain and required for learning and memory functions.
 We have found that GnT-III suppresses HNK-1 biosynthesis in tissue-dependent manners (reference: Kawade et al., Molecules, 2021).